 Brian Grip’s personal Coniston journey has led him from alumnus, to parent, to Board Member, to our first Board Chairman after becoming an independent YMCA in 1997!
 Independence was a substantial turning point for Camp and was accomplished through the hard work of Brian and his fellow board members, Bert Myer and Tom Simon.
 They helped Camp transition from a unit of the NH State YMCA — reporting to the NH YMCA and having our finances controlled by the NH YMCA — to an independent organization, responsible for our own growth and success.
 Brian’s sense of humor and keen intelligence served him well as both Board Chair and as Board member; his incisive comments will be missed.

-Ernest Baynes was a passionate and dedicated naturalist who saved the buffalo, founded the first bird sanctuary in the world, and brought the bird house to America.
+Ernest Baynes was a passionate and dedicated naturalist who was credited with saving the Buffalo on Ken Burns' most recent documentary, The American Buffalo, Ep 2: Into the Storm.
+He also founded the first bird sanctuary in the world, and brought the bird house to America.
 Oh, and he helped found Coniston too!
 Mr. Baynes conducted Coniston's first nature class when he led campers up Croydon Mountain to see the herd of buffalo at Corbin Park.
 These buffalo constituted 20% of the buffalo left on earth at that time!
 Camp continues his legacy of caring for the environment and local flora and fauna when we teach our campers respectful camping practices and explore the world of the camp bog and surroundings.

 George Bartlett hosted camp on his estate on Rand’s Pond.
 He later donated the property to Camp and we stayed there until 1963.
 Bartlett Hall at Dartmouth College was named for the Bartlett family.
 Bartlett Hall was the YMCA building for Dartmouth’s student activities when first built, and the group that became our Y ran many student activities including graduation!